How to Create Gelli Prints with 5 Types of Ink

 Techniques Using Pigment Ink

-For these prints I used Turquoise, Seaglass, and Teal pigment ink straight onto the surface.
-I added the Mindful Moodling Swirly Moodle stencil on top of the gel plate.
+For these prints use Turquoise, Seaglass, and Teal pigment ink straight onto the surface of the gel plate.
+Add your stencil.
 Using a text stamp and Orchid pigment ink, stamp on the gel plate through the stencil.
-Using Eggplant pigment ink and a dot stamp, stamp through the stencil again in random areas.
+Use Eggplant pigment ink and a dot stamp, stamp through the stencil again in random areas.

 For the first print, I left the stencil on the page when taking the print.
 This creates a very high contrast print.
 For the second print, I removed the stencil before taking the print using gloss paper.
 You can see how this created quite a bit of variety between the first and second print.
 But the vibrancy of the ink shows through in both prints on both the copy paper and gloss paper.